-The best deals under $100 from Macy's Labor Day sale | CNN Underscored
+The best deals under $100 from the Macy's Labor Day sale | CNN Underscored

 Practical for using as a mixing bowl and pretty enough to store on open shelving, this set of melamine bowls is an everyday essential for any kitchen.

-Ralph Lauren Men’s 3-Piece.
-Polo Blue Eau de Toilette Gift Set ($90, $186 value; macys.com)
+Ralph Lauren Men’s 3-Piece Polo Blue Eau de Toilette Gift Set ($90, $186 value; macys.com)

-One of the site’s top-rated products, this five-star set includes a shower gel, eau de toilette and travel spray — and the refreshing notes of watery melon and basil verbena, grounded by patchouli, is the perfect scent for transitioning from summer’s warm days to fall’s cozier ones.
+One of the site’s top-rated products, this 5-star set includes a shower gel, eau de toilette and travel spray — and the refreshing notes of watery melon and basil verbena, grounded by patchouli, is the perfect scent for transitioning from summer’s warm days to fall’s cozier ones.

 For more great deals, check out CNN Coupons.